RedHatInsights/frontend-operator/docs/slos/frontend-operator-reconciliation-time.md

 ## Description

 This metric tracks the reconciliation time for the Frontend Operator's `frontend` controller.
+Reconcilations should stay
+below 4 seconds for at least 95% of the time.

 ## SLI Rationale